Athen at a glance

 The Adrian's Gate (or the Arch of Adrian) is a monumental gate from Roman period.
 It covered an ancient road from the center of Athens to a complex of settlements on the eastern side of the city, including the Temple of Olympian Zeus.
 It was believed that this gate was constructed to commemorate the adventus of the Roman Emperor Hadrian and to be honored for his many benefacts in the city.

 It is a unique structure of a well-organized district market where many food traders, such as meat, poultry, seafood, agricultural products, and more are housed.
 With a history of 130 years and architecture influenced by architecture in central Europe, Varvakios Market has every reason to be considered ασ one of the ornaments of Athens.
-Market was completed in 1886.
+The market was completed in 1886.
 Since then, it has been operating incessantly, housing a large number of food stores.

 The "neighborhood of the gods", Plaka, is undoubtedly the most picturesque spot in Athens.
 Paved alleys, uphill streets on the edge of the Acropolis, neoclassical houses, make up a unique setting that enchants the visitor and travels.
 Plaka is a charming historic district in the center of Athens under the Acropolis.
-After the WWII, Plaka's buildings were preserved as a whole.
-In the area there are museums, taverns, restaurants, cafes and tourist shops, and buildings of famous citizens of old Athens.
+After WWII, Plaka's buildings were preserved as a whole.
+In the area, there are museums, taverns, restaurants, cafes and tourist shops, and buildings of famous citizens of old Athens.

 Temple of Olympian Zeus

-The new Digital Planetarium of the Eugene Foundation, with a dome diameter of 25 meters and an area of 950 square meters, is the largest and best equipped digital planetarium in the world.
+The new Digital Planetarium of the Eugene Foundation, with a dome diameter of 25 meters and an area of 950 square meters, is the largest and best-equipped digital planetarium in the world.
 In a state-of-the-art projection room with specially designed sloping interactive seats, the new Eugenides Planetarium offers the visitor the chance to make a unique virtual trip to the stars.
 Among the most spectacular projective systems are three three-dimensional virtual reality systems covering the entire screen.

-Located only 6 km from the centre of Athens Flisvos Marina provides easy access to many cultural and entertainment attractions available in the rejuvenated Olympic city.
-The newly constructed Athens ring road and the extensive and modern public transportation system allow easy and convenient access to the Archaeological Museum as well as excursions to the Acropolis, historical sites, monuments and museums.
+Located only 6 km from the center of Athens Flisvos Marina provides easy access to many cultural and entertainment attractions available in the rejuvenated Olympic city.
+The newly constructed Athens ring road and the extensive and modern public transportation system allow easy and convenient access to the Archaeological Museum as well as excursions to the Acropolis, historical sites, monuments, and museums.
 Flisvos Marina provides a diversity of recreation and relaxation opportunities.

 Piraeus Municipal Theatre